 I have closed the bank account where my payroll direct deposit was being made.
 How do I ensure that I receive my next pay on time?

-You should notify the payroll office immediately by submitting a direct deposit authorization form.
-This form must be submitted to the payroll office the Friday prior to the pay date for bi-weekly paid employees or by the 10th of the month for monthly paid employees.
+You should notify the Human Resources office immediately by submitting a direct deposit authorization form.
+This form should be submitted to the HR office the Friday prior to the pay date for bi-weekly paid employees or by the 10th of the month for monthly paid employees if possible.
 These dates may be earlier during months with scheduled holidays.
-A campuswide e-mail will be sent if due dates are changed.
+A campus wide e-mail will be sent if due dates are changed.
 If your request is not received by payroll services in time to process the change for the next pay date, your bank will send a notification to payroll within three to five business days if the funds submitted to the closed account have been returned to the university.
 Once payroll receives notification from the bank, these funds will be available to be sent to your new account.
 Note: It is recommended that you change your direct deposit information to reflect your new account prior to closing your old account.

-I've started work but I haven't gotten a time sheet yet, what should I do?
+I've started work but I cannot access TimeClock Plus yet, what should I do?

-The first thing an employee should do in this situation is to check with his/her supervisor who should confirm the Employment Form has been completed and has begun the proper approval route to the payroll office.
-We are unable to issue time sheets to employees for whom we have not received an employment form.
-The employee should contact human resources to ensure that all required forms have been completed (i.e., direct deposit enrollment, security agreement, etc).
-For employees for whom an employment form did not reach payroll in time for time sheet production, a handwritten time sheet can be issued upon the request of the supervisor if all other required forms have been completed by the new employee.
+The first thing an employee should do in this situation is to check with his/her supervisor who should confirm the Employment Form has been completed and has begun the proper approval route to the Human Resources office.
+We are unable to assign jobs to employees for whom we have not received an employment form.
+The employee should contact human resources to ensure that all required forms have been completed (i.e., direct deposit enrollment, security agreement, etc.).
+For employees for whom an employment form did not reach HR in time for TCP access to be granted, please track all hours worked and report so your supervisor can enter them into TCP once access has been established.
+If the payroll period during which these hours were worked has closed, the supervisor should email email@example.com for instructions.

 Why have I not gotten paid?

-If the employee is biweekly and has not turned in a time sheet, they will not be paid until his/her time sheet has been received.
-Employees should check with their departments first and make sure their time sheets have been turned in to payroll by the deadline.
+If the employee is biweekly and has not clocked hours in TimeClock Plus, they will not be paid until his/her time has been reported.
+Employees should check to be certain that all time was clocked and approved in TCP by the deadline.
 If the employee is a monthly employee, his/her letter of agreement or supplemental pay request form may have either been turned in to the payroll office late or filled out incorrectly.
-Employees should check with their department to see if their paperwork has been turned in on time or processed correctly.
+Employees should check with their department to see if their paperwork has been turned in on time and processed correctly.
 Once the issue has been resolved and the paperwork received, the employee will be paid on the next payroll.

 My check is direct deposited into my checking account, but I’m not getting an earning statement, how do I know the amount of my check?